 Our apps can be used on Chromebooks that have the Google Play Store.
 Otherwise, it is possible to install apps on a computer using an Android simulator, but it's not the easiest thing.

 Top Apple recommendation: iPad, 32 GB or more, Wi-Fi, priced at $329 USD new (all new iPads will work well)

 Top Android recommendation: Samsung Galaxy Tab A7 10.4" 32 GB, Wi-Fi priced at $230 USD new (all new Android tablets will work well)

 Just be sure your device is running an operating system compatible with our apps.
 (Most are.)

 Please do NOT purchase an Amazon Fire tablet for our apps as these tablets do not have the Google Play Store.
-Similarly, Windows-based touch-screen tablets or phones will not be able to use our apps.
+Similarly, Windows-based touch-screen tablets or phones, like a Surface Pro, will not be able to use our apps.